-An interview for a technical role will differ greatly to one where soft skills are less important.
+A technical interview will differ greatly to one where soft skills are more important.
 Potential employers will be expecting you to be able to demonstrate your skills through previous technical projects.

 Differing combinations of hard and soft skills form a well-rounded applicant in every scenario; and whilst they are quite different, together they create the balance between hard knowledge and interpersonal attributes.
 Soft skills are important to demonstrate to an employer how well you interact with others and the personality traits that define your character.
 Undoubtedly though your ability to perform well in the position will be much more dependant on the technical / hard skills that you have developed throughout your career.